justeattakeaway/fozzie-components/packages/services/f-stat-client/README.md

 This client abstracts away the complexity of publishing stats to ElasticSearch, such as API timings so you can then graph on these results.
 It also provides a standardised approach for to follow that can be used in a suite of features and components, allowing you to use and report in a generic way.

 ## Benefits (Now)
-- Simple public publish method that requires minimal parameters
+- Simple publish method that hides away the complexities of making posts requests to ElasticSearch
-- Sensible defaults, with the ability to override most
+- Sensible defaults, with the ability to override all
-- All setup parameters are held by the parent in their option file
+- If you run ElasticSearch locally in a Docker Container and use the host `localhost` then you can see you results instantly (see https://www.elastic.co/guide/en/elasticsearch/reference/7.0/docker.html & https://elasticvue.com/)
+- Built-in mock ability by providing a mock on the constructor (see https://github.com/elastic/elasticsearch-js-mock and an example below)

 ## Benefits (Soon)
 - _encapsualted batch publishing_